Purple of Cassius

 When used as a test, the intensity of the color correlates with the concentration of gold present.
 This test was first observed and refined by a German physician and alchemist, Andreas Cassius (1600–1676) of Hamburg, in 1665.
 Berzelius later made a detailed study of the purple of Cassius.
-The colour also attracted attention from Faraday.
+The colour also attracted attention from Michael Faraday.

 Richard Adolf Zsigmondy, who earned the 1926 Nobel Prize for chemistry, says that "Several of the red gold divisions prepared with formaldehyde as well as those reduced with phosphorus appeared perfectly clear in ordinary daylight (like good red wine).
 They did not settle out their gold, and I was therefore able to call them rightly chemical solutions.
 In Thomas Graham’s dialysis, however, they behaved like colloidal suspensions: the gold particles did not pass through the parchment membrane.
 This showed my gold divisions their proper place, namely, that they belonged to the colloidal suspensions."